lennvdhelm/Roblox-Group-Finder/README.md

 - It's really easy, all you need is a discord webhook :)

-- It will not send locked groups so don't worry LOLLL.
+- It will not send locked groups so don't worry.

 - I personally use like 5 million threads, but ngl 500 - 100,000 threads is fine :D